Skein relations for tangle Floer homology: Introduction

 \subsection{Acknowledgments}

-We thank Robert Lipshitz and Vera V\'ertesi for useful conversations, and we also thank Robert Lipshitz for corrections on an earlier draft.
+The authors thank Robert Lipshitz and Vera V\'ertesi for useful conversations.
+The authors are also grateful to Robert Lipshitz and the anonymous referee for many insightful comments and corrections on previous drafts.
 IP received support from an AMS-Simons travel grant and NSF Grant DMS-1711100.
+Part of the research was conducted while IP and MW were affiliated with Columbia University.
 IP thanks Louisiana State University, and MW thanks Rice University and Dartmouth College for their hospitality while this research was undertaken.